3 Tips for a Successful Long-Distance Move

 Additionally, people should write down all the utilities that need to be shut off or transferred, and the numbers to contact them, along with the dates to call or email.
 Having this information all in one place makes the process easier.

 Big moves take a great deal of planning and strategy.
-It can be hard to adjust to a new place and to figure out how to make it all work, but by breaking up big tasks into smaller ones, a big move can be accomplished with less stress and less hassle.
+It can be hard to adjust to a new place and to figure out how to make it all work, but by breaking up big tasks, such as getting the best homeowners insurance, into smaller ones, a big move can be accomplished with less stress and less hassle.